slothsoft/sprint-simulation/README.md

 - **LIO-31421** - Charles needs his time with the issue → 9 hours ➕
 - ...

-In summary: every time Charles does a task, he needs a lot more time than estimated, Bert's time is about correct and Angie needs a lot less time than estimated.
+In summary: every time Charles does a task, he needs a lot more time than estimated, Bert's time is a bit better than the estimate and Angie needs a lot less time than estimated.
 But since Angie can do a lot more tasks than Charles her faster time sums up.

+Mathematically speaking, both Angie and Bert are twice as fast as Charles.
+From their tasks, the additional hours of half of them are needed to allow Charles to work at his slower speed.
+So the additional hours of the other half is what makes up the "remaining hours".

 With that knowledge we can construct another example where the team won't have this many hours remaining at the end of the sprint - we'll give Angie a second project to work on and Bert a child that makes him want to work part-time: